7ellipsis/Thyme/README.md

 One click login

-For samples check images in repo
+For samples check UI folder